 6 in 10 advertisers are investing in videos to build brand awareness and gain a competitive advantage.
-As a result, publishers (we believe you too) have embraced video formats to support growing advertisers’ demand for video inventories.
+As a result, publishers (we believe you, too) have embraced video formats to support growing advertisers’ demand for video inventories.
 72% of publishers say that video ads drive higher revenues for their business compared with other formats.

 But the results can differ from expected if you place the videos inefficiently.
 Such video ads can be disruptive and increase page load time.
-Thus, you need to spend a little more time to identify ideal video ad placements and implement different video strategies.
+Thus, you need to spend a little more time to identify ideal video ad placements and implementing different video strategies.
 Here are some examples to help you get started.

 Table of Contents